-Item no. Item description Points Evaluation guidelines 2.1 Definition and Validation of Course Outcomes and Programme Outcomes 20 Listing of the course outcomes of the courses in programme curriculum and programme outcomes of the programme under accreditation (2) Description of media (e.g. websites, curricula books) in which the POs are published and how these are disseminated among stakeholders (3) Description of the process that documents and demonstrates periodically that the POs are defined in alignment with the graduate attributes prescribed by the NBA (5) Details as to how the POs defined for the programme are aligned with the Graduate Attributes of the NBA as articulated in the accreditation manual (5) Correlation of the defined POs of the programme with the PEOs (5) 2.2 Attainment of Programme Outcomes 50 Correlation between the course outcomes and the programme outcomes.
+Item no. Item description Points Evaluation guidelines 2.1 Definition and Validation of Course Outcomes and Programme Outcomes 20 Listing of the course outcomes of the courses in programme curriculum and programme outcomes of the programme under accreditation (1) Description of media (e.g. websites, curricula books) in which the POs are published and how these are disseminated among stakeholders (1) Description of the process that documents and demonstrates periodically that the POs are defined in alignment with the graduate attributes prescribed by the NBA (3) Details as to how the POs defined for the programme are aligned with the Graduate Attributes of the NBA as articulated in the accreditation manual (10) Correlation of the defined POs of the programme with the PEOs (5) 2.2 Attainment of Programme Outcomes 30 Correlation between the course outcomes and the programme outcomes.
 The strength of the correlation is to be indicated.
-(5) Description of the different course delivery methods/modes (e.g. Lecture interspersed with discussion, asynchronous mode of interaction, group discussion, project etc.) used to deliver the courses and justify the effectiveness of these methods for the attainment of the POs.
-This may be further justified using the indirect assessment methods such as course-end surveys.
-(10) Description of different types of course assessment and evaluation methods (both direct and indirect) in practice and their relevance towards the attainment of the POs.
-(10) Justification of the balance between theory and practical for the attainment of the PEOs and the POs.
-Justify how the various project works/industry internships/field visits carried as part of the programme curriculum contribute towards the attainment of the POs.
-(25)
+(10) Description of the different course delivery methods/modes (e.g. lecture interspersed with discussion, asynchronous mode of interaction, group discussion, project etc.) used to deliver the courses and justify the effectiveness of these methods for the attainment of the POs.
+This may be further justified using the indirect assessment methods such as courseend surveys.
+(5) Description of different types of course assessment and evaluation methods (both direct and indirect) in practice and their relevance towards the attainment of the POs.
+(5) Justification of the balance between theory and practical for the attainment of the PEOs and the POs.
+Justify how the various project works (a sample of 20% best and average projects from total projects) carried as part of the programme curriculum contribute towards the attainment of the POs.
+(10)

-T. 2.3 Evaluation of attainment of Programme Outcomes 125 Description of the evaluation process that documents and demonstrates periodically the degree to which the POs are being attained.
-Information on: (a) listing and description of the evaluation processes used to gather the data upon which the evaluation of each Programme Outcome is based.
-Examples of data collection processes may include, but are not limited to, specific exam questions, student portfolios, internally developed evaluation exams, senior project presentations, nationally-normed exams, oral exams, focus groups, industrial advisory committee, and (b) the frequency with which these evaluation processes are carried out (25) Information on: (c)The expected level of attainment for each of the programme outcomes; (d) Summaries of the results of the evaluation processes and an analysis illustrating the extent to which each of the programme outcomes are attained; and (e) How the results are documented and maintained (100) 2.4 Use of evaluation results towards improvement of the programme 30 Articulation with rationale the curricular improvements brought in after the review of the attainment of the POs (5) Articulation with rationale the curricular delivery and evaluation improvements brought in after the review of the attainment of the POs (10) Articulation with rationale how the results of the evaluation of the POs have been used to review/redefine the POs in line with the Graduate Attributes of the NBA (15)
+2.3 Evaluation of attainment of Programme Outcomes 100 Description of the evaluation processes that documents and demonstrates periodically the degree to which the Programme Outcomes are being attained.
+Information on: (a) listing and description of the evaluation processes used to gather the data upon which the evaluation of each the programme outcome is based.
+Examples of data collection processes may include, but are not limited to, specific exam questions, student portfolios, internally developed evaluation exams, project presentations, nationally-normed exams, oral exams, focus groups, industrial advisory committee and (b) the frequency with which these evaluation processes are carried out (20) Information on: (c)The expected level of attainment for each of the programme outcomes; (d) Summaries of the results of the evaluation processes and an analysis illustrating the extent to which each of the programme outcomes are attained; and (e) How the results are documented and maintained (80) 2.4 Use of evaluation results towards improvement of the programme 25 Articulation with rationale the curricular improvements brought in after the review of the attainment of the POs (5) Articulation with rationale the curricular delivery and evaluation of improvement brought in after the review of the attainment of the POs (10) Articulation with rationale how the results of the evaluation of the POs have been used to review/redefine the POs in line with the Graduate Attributes of the NBA (10)

-Criterion 3: Programme Curriculum (100)
+Criterion 3: Programme Curriculum (125)